osandell/utils-mac-os/media-playback-control/README.md

 # Browser Media Control

-This is a collection of scripts for playing, pausing, fast forwarding and rewinding media in browsers.
+This is a collection of scripts for playing, pausing, fast forwarding and rewinding media.

 ## Usage
 Activate the script files from for example Karabiner with Osascript